-An additional source of confusion and therefore an additional reason for avoiding the word is supplied by the slipshod practice of business-cycle statisticians, who sometimes write "normal" when they mean a long-period average, and sometimes write "normal" when they mean the course marked by the ordinates of a secular trend.
+An additional source of confusion and therefore an additional reason for avoiding the word is supplied by the slipshod practice of business-cycle statisticians, who sometimes write "normal" when they mean "average", and sometimes write "normal" when they mean the course marked by the ordinates of a secular trend.

-2. Use of the Term "Cycles."
+2. Use of the Term "Cycle".